MadhumithaSridhara/QuickMatch/index.md

 ![](state_img.png?raw=true?style=centerme)

-* Two list maintaining all the states possible to be visited for a particular input string while matching a given string with the regex, one is a list currently being processed, the other is a list processed in the previous loop iteration, used for comparison.
+* Two lists maintaining all the states possible to be visited for a particular input string while matching a given string with the regex, one is a list currently being processed, the other is a list processed in the previous loop iteration, used for comparison.
 This is local to each of the threads, so it cannot be shared across threads.

 ```
 struct List